rq/rq/docs/docs/workers.md

-The default worker considers the order of queues as their priority order, and if a task is pending in a higher priority queue it will be selected before any other in queues with lower priority.
+The default worker considers the order of queues as their priority order, and if a task is pending in a higher priority queue it will be selected before any other in queues with lower priority (the `default` behavior).
+To choose the strategy that should be used, `rq` provides the `--dequeue-strategy / -ds` option.

 In certain circumstances it can be useful that a when a worker is listening to multiple queues, say `q1`,`q2`,`q3`, the jobs are dequeued using a Round Robin strategy.
 That is, the 1st dequeued job is taken from `q1`, the 2nd from `q2`, the 3rd from `q3`, the 4th from `q1`, the 5th from `q2` and so on.
-To implement this strategy use `--dequeue-strategy roundrobin` argument.
+To implement this strategy use `-ds roundrobin` argument.

-In some other circumstances, when a worker is listening to multiple queues, it can be useful to pull jobs from the different queues randomly.
-To implement this strategy use `--dequeue-strategy random` argument.
+In other circumstances, it can be useful to pull jobs from the different queues randomly.
+To implement this strategy use `-ds random` argument.
-In fact, whenever a job is pulled from any queue, the list of queues is shuffled, so that no queue has more priority than the other ones.
+In fact, whenever a job is pulled from any queue with the `random` strategy, the list of queues is shuffled, so that no queue has more priority than the other ones.

 Deprecation Warning: Those strategies were formely being implemented by using the custom classes `rq.worker.RoundRobinWorker` and `rq.worker.RandomWorker`.
-Those worker classes are deprecated and will be removed from future versions.
+As the `--dequeue-strategy` argument allows for this option to be used with any worker, those worker classes are deprecated and will be removed from future versions.

 ## Custom Job and Queue Classes